 In truth, you are unlikely to be able to tell which footballers are Belgravia Centre clients – unless, of course, they decide to talk about it openly.
 This is what Hartlepool United captain, Carl Magnay, did during a Q&A session on the club’s Twitter account.
 When asked if he would prefer his National League side got automatic promotion or had a play-off final with a good cup run, the former Chelsea FC player answered, “Automatic, no doubt.
 I have done Wembley in last 2 seasons I played in this league.
 But it’s stressful and I had to join @BelgraviaCentre!!”
 Continues below….

-By using specially-tailored, personalised male hair loss treatment courses, it is possible for a man’s thinning hair to remain a closely guarded secret between him and his Treatment Advisor, especially when used from the first signs of hair loss.
-By catching male pattern baldness early on, it is often possible to stabilse hair fall, promote regrowth and use clinically-proven treatments to help with preventing baldness moving forwards.
+By using personalised male hair loss treatment courses, it is possible for a man’s thinning hair to remain a closely guarded secret between him and his Treatment Advisor, especially when used from the first signs of hair loss.
+By catching male pattern baldness early on, it is often possible to stabilse hair fall, promote regrowth and use MHRA licensed and FDA approved treatments to help with preventing baldness moving forwards.

 Close season hair transplant trend